RazorDevs/Deep-Aether/README.md

 The Deep Aether mod introduces:
   - Two New Ores, Cloudium Debris And Skyjade Ore
-  - New Armor And Tools
+  - New Armors And Tools
   - 3 new Biomes, The Roseroot Forest, Yagroot Swamp and Aerlavender Fields
   - New Music Discs
   - New Docorational Blocks, including 2 stone types and tree woodsets